VuStrong/PhimStrong/README.md

 # Introduction
-- This is a movie streaming website project with ASP.Net Core MVC and Sql Server
+- A movie website project with ASP.Net Core MVC and Sql Server

 # Page